 Whether you accidentally left a store before paying for an item or forgot to pay for an item in your cart, numerous situations can lead to a misunderstanding where an innocent person might be arrested for shoplifting in Montgomery County, PA.
-Even if it was a misunderstanding, a conviction for shoplifting could have more severe consequences than you think.
-A retail theft conviction can result in substantial jail time and a permanent criminal record.
-It can also damage your reputation and hinder employment opportunities.
+Even if it was a misunderstanding, a shoplifting conviction could have more severe consequences than you think.
+A retail theft conviction can result in substantial jail time, steep fines and a permanent criminal record.
+It can also damage your reputation and hinder employment and housing opportunities.

-In Montgomery County, any person who knowingly removes an item from a store without paying for that item can be charged with shoplifting.
+In Montgomery County, shoplifting is characterized by the removal of an item from a store without paying for it.
 Additionally, individuals can be accused of concealing an item while still in the store, since this can be viewed as the preemptive aim to shoplift.
 In other words, any person can face shoplifting charges in Montgomery County for leaving a store with an item they did not purchase, along with:

 - Modifying a price tag to lower the value